gchudnov/swearwolf/README.md

 <img src="res/images/swearwolf-256.png" width="256px" height="219px" align="right" />

-> A low level Scala library for creating text user interfaces.
+> A small Scala library to create TUI

 ![Scala CI](https://github.com/gchudnov/swearwolf/workflows/Scala%20CI/badge.svg)

-The library allows to create full-screen text-based applications (TUI).
-It sends the correct control characters to the terminal to display text in the given style.
+Built for Scala 3.1.
+The [previous](https://github.com/gchudnov/swearwolf/tree/v1.0.2) version of the library works with scala 2.13.

-The additional library of UI-primitives, *swearwolf-woods* can be used to display basic elements on the screen: a *box*, *graph*, *grid*, *label*, *table* and *rich-text*.
+The library enables creation of applications with the text-user interface (TUI).
+It sends the correct control characters to the terminal to display text in a given style.

 <br clear="right" /><!-- Turn off the wrapping for the logo image. -->